Becky Burke

 Becky Burke (born December 20, 1989) is an American women's basketball coach and former player.
-She is currently the head coach at the University of Arizona.
+As of 2025 she is the head coach at the University of Arizona.

 Career

 She attended Abington Heights High School in Clarks Summit, Pennsylvania.
 She later attended the University of Louisville, where she played guard for the Louisville Cardinals women's basketball team.
 During her freshman season in 2008–09, Burke helped lead the Cardinals to the Final Four of the 2009 NCAA Division I women's basketball tournament, where they fell to UConn in the championship game, 76–54.